 The development of new housing to accommodate the region's growing population is generating additional transport demand in the corridors that support urban growth areas.
-The timely development of transport capacity is key to avoiding the negative impacts that occur when demand exceeds the available capacity, for example, traffic congestion, and environmental and public health effects.
+The timely development of transport capacity is key to avoiding the negative impacts that occur when demand exceeds the available capacity, for example, the safety, congestion, environmental and public health effects that are currently affecting the State Highway 2 corridor between Waihi and Tauranga.
 The RLTP identifies several transport activities that are strongly linked to the provision of new housing areas.